department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/team.charter.md

 #### Retro
 Review accomplishments from prior sprint, what went well, what can be improved, what questions people have, and generate action items.

-- 1st Wednesday of every sprint @ 11:30ET
+- 1st Wednesday of every sprint @ 11:30 ET/8:30 PT
 - 30 min

-#### Grooming
+#### Refinement
 Create, review, estimate, and prioritize backlog items.

-- 2nd Wednesday of every sprint, 10:00am
+- 2nd Wednesday of every sprint, 1pm ET/10am PT
 - 1 hour

 </p>